GNINNUR/espa-cloud-masking/README.md

 * This software is based on the Matlab code developed by Zhe Zhu, and Curtis E. Woodcock
   * Zhu, Z. and Woodcock, C. E., Object-based cloud and cloud shadow detection in Landsat imagery, Remote Sensing of Environment (2012), doi:10.1016/j.rse.2011.10.028
+  * More information from the algorithm developers can be found [here](https://github.com/prs021/fmask).

 * See folder <b>l4-7_cfmask</b> for the Landsat 4, 5, and 7 version.
 * See folder <b>not-validated-prototype-l8_cfmask</b> for the Landsat 8